mariuszdotnet/ai-notepad/README.md

 # AI Notes

-This is a collection of useful links to resoruces around AI.
+This is a collection of useful links to resources around AI.

 ## Articles and Blogs